 Query performance indicators

-The following query performance indicators are available for every query that is executed:
+The following query performance indicators are available for every query that's executed:

-Number of workspaces: How many workspaces were accessed during the query processing due to implicit or explicit selection.
+- Number of workspaces: How many workspaces were accessed during the query processing based on implicit or explicit selection.

-Number of regions: How many regions were accessed during the query processing based due to implicit or explicit selection of workspaces.
-Multi-region queries are much less efficient and performance indicators present partial coverage.
+- Number of regions: How many regions were accessed during the query processing based on implicit or explicit selection of workspaces.
+Multi-region queries are much less efficient, and performance indicators present partial coverage.

 The actual compute CPU that was invested to process this query across all the query processing nodes.
-Since most queries are executed on large numbers of nodes, this will usually be much larger than the duration the query actually took to execute.
+Because most queries are executed on large numbers of nodes, this total will usually be much larger than the duration the query took to execute.

-Query that utilizes more than 100 seconds of CPU is considered a query that consumes excessive resources.
-Query that utilizes more than 1,000 seconds of CPU is considered an abusive query and might be throttled.
+A query that uses more than 100 seconds of CPU is considered a query that consumes excessive resources.
+A query that uses more than 1,000 seconds of CPU is considered an abusive query and might be throttled.

 Query processing time is spent on:

-Early filtering of records prior of using high CPU functions
+Early filtering of records prior to using high CPU functions

 Some of the query commands and functions are heavy in their CPU consumption.
-This is especially true for commands that parse JSON and XML or extract complex regular expressions.
-Such parsing can happen explicitly via parse_json() or parse_xml() functions or implicitly when referring to dynamic columns.
+This case is especially true for commands that parse JSON and XML or extract complex regular expressions.
+Such parsing can happen explicitly via parse_json() or parse_xml() functions or implicitly when it refers to dynamic columns.

-For example, the following queries produce exactly the same result but the second one is by far the most efficient as the where condition before parsing excludes many records:
+For example, the following queries produce exactly the same result.
+But the second one is the most efficient because the where condition before parsing excludes many records:

 //less efficient SecurityEvent | extend Details = parse_xml(EventData) | extend FilePath = tostring(Details.UserData.RuleAndFileData.FilePath) | extend FileHash = tostring(Details.UserData.RuleAndFileData.FileHash) | where FileHash != "" and FilePath !startswith "%SYSTEM32" // Problem: irrelevant results are filtered after all processing and parsing is done | summarize count() by FileHash, FilePath